 She was appointed to the 17-member AVCA Board of Directors in May of 2005.
-Hirschinger also serves as Chair for the AVCA All-America committees.
-Hirschinger will serve on the regional ranking advisory committee for the NCAA.
-She served three years as the Senior Women’s Administrator in UNH’s Athletic Department from 2001-2004.
+Currently, she is a member of the AVCA Head Coaches Committee.
+In addition, she was a member of the regional rankings committee, the chair for the AVCA All-America committee and the America East Volleyball Coaches Committee and served three years as the Senior Women’s Administrator in UNH’s Athletic Department from 2001-2004.

 Before coming to Durham, Hirschinger spent the previous 12 seasons at Ferris State University, located in Big Rapids, Mich.
 Hirschinger registered 11 winning seasons and ended her stay at Ferris as the winningest coach in Bulldog history with a 330-151 (.686) overall record.
 She led FSU to seven Division II postseason playoff appearances and recorded a milestone 400th victory in that span.
 Hirschinger was named Great Lakes Intercollegiate Athletic Conference Coach of the Year (GLIAC) on four occasions, regional Coach of the Year three times, and led the Bulldogs to an NCAA Final Four appearance in 1987 and Elite Eight appearance in 1989.
 She also coached nine All-Americans and two academic All-Americans while coaching the Bulldogs.
 Hirschinger also owns the NCAA record with 46 consecutive wins, while at FSU.
 In addition to her coaching duties at Ferris State, Hirschinger served as an Assistant Athletic Director and was in charge of NCAA compliance at the school.
 She was a member of the NCAA Division II national volleyball committee, and also served on the All-America and National Golf Committees.
 Hirschinger was inducted into the FSU Athletic Hall of Fame in the summer of 2008.